-- Allow others to use their UC ID or CalNet network authentication.
+- Allow others to use their University of California identification or CalNet network authentication.

-- Violate copyright laws, including systematically downloading, printing, or disseminating content from UCB-licensed electronic resources in violation of copyright laws.
+- Violate copyright laws, including systematically downloading, printing, or disseminating content from UC Berkeley-licensed electronic resources in violation of copyright laws.

 - Use Library areas for prolonged sleeping or as living quarters.